Mold Inspectors Near Me - Find local mold inspection professionals

 Updated April 29, 2026·6 min read·By the MoldInspectorsNearMe editorial team

-Indoor mould is fundamentally a moisture problem, and moisture is fundamentally a climate problem.
+Indoor mold is fundamentally a moisture problem, and moisture is fundamentally a climate problem.
 Here's what California's mediterranean climate means for your home, and the controls that actually work in this kind of climate.

 California's climate profile in plain numbers